AYA ONCOLOGY HISTORY

-Several hospitals (all at academic medical centers) in the U.S. start or plan to build AYA programs and inpatient units.
+Several hospitals (all at academic medical centers) in the U.S. have started or plan to build AYA programs and inpatient units.

 The first to open was at Seattle Children’s and UCLA.

-The rock band The Who, long time supporters of the TCT, have helped launch an American version called Teen Cancer America, which seeks to promote similar young adult cancer units in the U.S.
+The rock band The Who, long time supporters of the TCT, have helped launch an American version called Teen Cancer America.
+It’s through the support of TCA that many AYA programs in the U.S. are growing and thriving.